Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 - You shutter when someone refers to you as an expert or wants to put you in the spotlight.

-- You avoid challenges because you don't want to try something unless you know you can be great at it.
+- You avoid challenges because you don't want to try something unless you know you can be great.

 - You refrain from applying to job postings or client requests unless you meet every single educational requirement.